AndreNuechter/pwa-shell-generator/README.md

 # PWA Shell Generator

-Generates the skeleton for a Progressive Web App (PWA).
+Generates the scaffolding for a Progressive Web App (PWA).
+By default a BodeJS based dev setup is included.

 # Getting started